 Coconut oil is the darling of the natural living crunchy community.
-Every real food blogger worth their (unrefined sea) salt will tell you that there are literally hundreds of ways to use the stuff, from eating it on toast to lubricating your guitar strings to lubricating your something else.
-(Yep, it’s true!)
+Every real food blogger worth their (unrefined sea) salt will tell you that there are literally hundreds of ways to use the stuff, from making delicious baked goods, homemade toothpaste, or eye makeup remover, to lubricating your you-know-what and using it as a massage oil in the bedroom.

-(Ever seen My Big Fat Greek Wedding?
+Ever seen My Big Fat Greek Wedding?
 Remember how Windex is the cure-all?
-Same idea, only less hilarious and more natural.)
+Same idea, less hilarious and more natural.

-It is often touted as the Awesomest!
+It’s commonly claimed that using coconut oil for skin is the Awesomest!
 Moisturizer!
-Ever!
-For the last couple of years I’ve kept some in a little sealed container in my bathroom, carried it in my purse, and even packed it for trips, just so I could swipe a little out with my finger to help moisturize my dry skin.
-It worked… sorta.
+Ever! too.
+For years I kept some in a little sealed container in my bathroom, carried it in my purse, and even packed it for trips, just so I could swipe a little out with my finger to help moisturize my dry skin.
+It worked… sorta, but not great.
 I also tried jojoba oil for a while (holy expensive, batman).
 It was better, but still not awesome.

-My life was forever changed when an email landed in my inbox from Hannah at Taproot Farms.
-(I am totally not kidding, peeps!
-This completely blew my mind.)
+My life was forever changed when an email landed in my inbox from Hannah at Wilder Supply Co.
+(Update September 2016: Wilder was formerly called Taproot Farms.
+Same great company, different name.)

-Taproot Farms is a family-owned business located on an off-grid modern day homestead in Chickaloon, Alaska.
-They offer a variety of products including lip balm, face/body oils, shea butter, perfume, and goat milk soap (made from fresh goat milk from the family homestead – how cool is that?!)
+Wilder Supply Co. is a family-owned business located on an off-grid homestead in Chickaloon, Alaska.
+They offer a variety of products including lip balm, face/body oils, shea butter, perfume, and goat milk soap (made from fresh goat milk from the family homestead).

 [annnd… now cue the dramatic music]

 She wanted me to review some skin care products from their shop.
 I was all like, OK, sure, sounds fun.
+I was tired of using coconut oil for skin and being disappointed.
 Little did I know that my face moisturizing routine as I knew it was about to be forever changed.

-I tried a few different products (the Creme Brulee Shea Butter – that stuff is to die for!
-I’m just shocked I haven’t eaten it yet because it smells like heaven.)
-I also tried a peach lip balm which works beautifully, and a sandalwood handcrafted soap – smells incredible, feels totally luxurious in the shower.
+I tried a few different products: a peach lip balm which works beautifully, and a sandalwood goat milk handcrafted soap – smells incredible, feels totally luxurious in the shower.
 I LOVE the silky smooth feel of it.